Quantum finite automaton: Informal description

 There is a simple, intuitive way of understanding quantum finite automata.
 One begins with a graph-theoretic interpretation of deterministic finite automata (DFA).
-A DFA can be represented as a directed graph, with states as nodes in the graph, and arrows representing state transitions.
+A DFA can be represented as a labelled directed graph, with states as nodes in the graph, and arrows representing state transitions.
 Each arrow is labelled with a possible input symbol, so that, given a specific state and an input symbol, the arrow points at the next state.
 One way of representing such a graph is by means of a set of adjacency matrices, with one matrix for each input symbol.
-In this case, the list of possible DFA states is written as a column vector.
+In this case, a list of possible DFA states is written as a column vector.
 For a given input symbol, the adjacency matrix indicates how any given state (row in the state vector) will transition to the next state; a state transition is given by matrix multiplication.

 One needs a distinct adjacency matrix for each possible input symbol, since each input symbol can result in a different transition.
 The entries in the adjacency matrix must be zero's and one's.
 For any given column in the matrix, only one entry can be non-zero: this is the entry that indicates the next (unique) state transition.
 Similarly, the state of the system is a column vector, in which only one entry is non-zero: this entry corresponds to the current state of the system.
 Let $\Sigma$ denote the set of input symbols.
 For a given input symbol $\alpha\in\Sigma$, write $U_\alpha$ as the adjacency matrix that describes the evolution of the DFA to its next state.
 The set $\{U_\alpha | \alpha\in\Sigma\}$ then completely describes the state transition function of the DFA.
 Let Q represent the set of possible states of the DFA.
 If there are N states in Q, then each matrix $U_\alpha$ is N by N-dimensional.
 The initial state $q_0\in Q$ corresponds to a column vector with a one in the q_{0}'th row.
 A general state q is then a column vector with a one in the qth row.
 By abuse of notation, let q_{0} and q also denote these two vectors.
 Then, after reading input symbols $\alpha\beta\gamma\cdots$ from the input tape, the state of the DFA will be given by $q = \cdots U_\gamma U_\beta U_\alpha q_0.$ The state transitions are given by ordinary matrix multiplication (that is, multiply q_{0} by $U_\alpha$, etc.); the order of application is 'reversed' only because we follow the standard notation of linear algebra.